 Minimum upper second class honours degree (or equivalent) in Law.
 We welcome applications from students who are close to a upper second class honours degree (high 2:2) and who have other relevant qualifications or work experience.

 Months of entry

 The development of this LLM specialisation will capitalise on the Centre for Gender Studies as a multi-faculty centre from 2012, allowing students to engage with contemporary gender theories alongside existing PG Law modules that engage issues in gender and women's rights.

-Students are required to take a core module in Feminist Legal Theory, alongside units on the human rights of women, gender and migration and gender and armed conflict.
+Students are required to take two core modules in Gender, Sexuality & Law alongside units on the human rights of women, gender and migration and gender and armed conflict.

 Students combine the study of units specifically focused on gender and/or women's rights with the modules from the large list of law options available to LLM students at SOAS, allowing the student to tailor their programme to suit future goals.

 In taking this module, students should hope to develop an understanding of the role of gender as a tool for analysis and critical analytical skills in feminist legal methods.

 Students will also study the work of gender experts in contemporary institutions and situate contemporary legal reforms on women's rights and gender perspectives within feminist histories, while analysing the role of non-Western feminist actors and theories in leading future legal reform and gender perspectives.

 Qualification and course duration